samthomson/weather-station/README.md

 - [ ] how to handle diff sensor types for the same reading (eg diff brand pm25 sensors)
 - [ ] automated tests
 - [ ] web dashboard
+- [ ] power status for weather station